pauzan1234/ROS-2-Raspberry-Pi-Intellgient-Vision-Robot/README.md

-# Robot Pintar Input Kamera Berbasis Rapberry Pi 3B+
+# Robot Pintar Berbasis Kamera
-this repository based on Raspberry Pi 3B+ with ROS 2 Humble
+this repository based on Raspberry Pi 3B+ with ROS 2 Humble, input from camera
 ### Nodes
 - Publisher
-- SUbscriber
+- Subsriber